dhirajt/NotificationCreator/README.md

    - pip install -r requirements/dev.txt

 4. Setup configuration:
-   Edit config.sh with all the details as shown in config.sh.example.
+   Edit config.sh with all the details as shown in config.sh.example and load it via `source config.sh`

 5. Setup database by running `python manage.py migrate`.